Gordoco/gordoco.github.io/README.md

 2. Click the _**Add File**_ button
 3. Click the _**Upload Files**_ button
 	- This will open a dialogue window to upload your resume.md file that you created before.
+	- We are using a Markdown file because lightweight markup languages allow for the abstraction of intense and complex languages such as XML and JavaScript.
+Etter emphasizes this in his book.
 4. Click the _**Commit changes**_ button to submit your files

 ### Configuring your Site: